pts/muxzcat/README.txt

 Based on decompression speed measurements of a ~2 MiB .tar.xz file and of the ~100 MiB linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 285 times faster than muxzcat.pl (on perl compiled for Linux amd64).
+The C and Perl implementations are derived from the same codebase (muxzcat.c, itself derived from the sources files in 7z922.tar.bz2).
 Part of the slowness is because LZMA decompression needs 32-bit unsigned arithmetic, and perl compiled for Linux amd64 can do 64-bit signed arithmetic, so the inputs of some operators (e.g. >>, <, ==) need to be bit-masked to get correct results.
 (Fortunately % and / are not used in LZMA